Quantum-Blockchains/metamask-extension/README.md

+# Quantum blockchains' modification of the Metamask extension

+The purpose of this modification is to include our Quantum Random Number Generator in the process of entropy generation while creating a Metamask wallet.
+To check it out, please go to 'quantum-blockchains' branch and follow the instructions from README.
+Our modification is compatible with Metamask version 10.23.0.

 # MetaMask Browser Extension

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://metamask.zendesk.com/hc/en-us).